Jane Frazier

 Jane Frazier (or Fraser, sometimes Fraizier, also referred to as Jean or Jenny; January 1, 1735 – April 14, 1815) was a Virginia pioneer captured by Native Americans in the 18th century.
-The wife of Scottish frontiersman John Fraser, she was taken prisoner by Miami Indians and held in a Miami village in Ohio for 13 months before escaping and traveling through the wilderness to return home.
+The wife of Scottish frontiersman John Fraser, she was taken prisoner by Miami people and held in a Miami village in Ohio for 13 months before escaping and traveling through the wilderness to return home.
 Her story was transcribed from her diary and later published.

 Birth and early life

 Jane Bell was born on January 1, 1735 in Winchester, Virginia.
 At 18, she married Captain Edward McClain, who died in 1753.
 At 19, she met John Fraser, a gunsmith who was repairing rifles for George Washington in Winchester.
 They married in Winchester on August 8, 1754 and moved to the mouth of Evitts Creek near Fort Cumberland, Maryland, where Fraser had a farm and was preparing to build a gunsmith workshop.